umbraco/UmbracoDocs/14/umbraco-cms/reference/custom-swagger-api.md

 {% hint style="info" %}

-Before following this guide familiarize yourself with the [Management API](./management-api/README.md) article.
-There you can read more about the Swagger documentation and Authorization which will be used in this article.
+Before  proceeding, make sure to read the [Management API](./management-api/README.md) article.
+It provides information about the Swagger documentation and Authorization used in this article.

 {% endhint %}